Tinsmith7940/blackjackcli/README.md

 python .\main.py

 # Other notes
-* .\test.py contains a series of tests and can be ignore unless debugging/validating
+* .\test.py contains a series of tests and can be ignored unless debugging/validating